-6 passengers sailing on RCI-Royal Caribbean's ship Adventure of the Seas, which left Nassau (Bahamas, New Providence Island) on Saturday, July 30, tested positive for Coronavirus/COVID-19.
+6 passengers sailing on RCI-Royal Caribbean's ship Adventure of the Seas, which left Nassau (Bahamas, New Providence Island) on Saturday, July 30, tested COVID-positive.
 All of the infected are American citizens.

 The COVID tests came back as part of end-of-cruise routine testing, offered as a courtesy by the line since most guests need to show proof of a negative test to return home.
 Those flying to the U.S. from international destinations have to show proof of a negative test or proof they recovered from the virus within the past 3 months.